CHILD PROTECTION POLICY FOR CLAVERING PRIMARY SCHOOL

 Our school may be the only stable, secure and safe element in the lives of children at risk of, or who have suffered harm.
 Nevertheless, whilst at school, their behaviour may be challenging and defiant, or they may instead be withdrawn, or display abusive behaviours towards other children.
 Our school recognises that some children may abuse their peers and any incidents of peer on peer abuse will be managed in the same way as any other child protection concern and will follow the same procedures.

 Peer on peer abuse can manifest itself in many ways.
 This may include bullying (including cyber bullying), on-line abuse, gender-based abuse, ‘sexting’ or sexually harmful behaviour.
 We do not tolerate any harmful behaviour in school and will take swift action to intervene where this occurs.
 We use lessons and assemblies to help children understand, in an age-appropriate way, what abuse is and we encourage them to tell a trusted adult if someone is behaving in a way that makes them feel uncomfortable.
 Our school understands the different gender issues that can be prevalent when dealing with peer on peer abuse.
-Please see our Behaviour Policy for school procedures.
+Please see our Whole Behaviour Policy for school procedures.

 Children with special educational needs and disabilities